Harvey J. Graff: Academic career

 The case against the new mixed and confused a lengthy list of ingredients, including the following: history’s supposed loss of identity and humanity in the stain of social science, the fear of subordinating quality to quantity, conceptual and technical fallacies, violation of the literary character and biographical base of “good” history (rhetorical and aesthetic concern), loss of audiences, derogation of history rooted in “great men” and “great events,” trivialization in general, a hodge-podge of ideological objections from all directions, and a fear that new historians were reaping research funds that might otherwise come to their detractors.
 To defenders of history as they knew it, the discipline was in crisis, and the pursuit of the new was a major cause.

 In 2001, in recognition of his contributions to historical scholarship and the interdisciplinary field of literacy studies, Graff was awarded the Doctor of Philosophy honoris causa by Linköping University in Sweden.

 In 2004, Graff was appointed the inaugural Ohio Eminent Scholar in Literacy Studies and Professor of English and History at The Ohio State University.
 The Eminent Scholar appointment is the university's highest faculty recognition.
 It is endowed by the state to support distinguished scholars who advance cross-disciplinary innovation.
 At Ohio State, Graff held faculty positions in the Departments of English and History and cultivated affiliations with the Department of Comparative Studies and several university-wide research centers and interdisciplinary initiatives.
 His affiliations included the Diversity and Identity Studies Collective (DISCO), the Humanities Institute, the Kirwan Institute for the Study of Race and Ethnicity, the Mershon Center for International Security Studies, the International Poverty Solutions Collaborative, Project Narrative, Popular Culture Studies, the Neighborhood Institute, and the Future of the University Group.

-Graff's most significant institutional contribution at Ohio State was the founding of LiteracyStudies@OSU in 2005, an interdisciplinary initiative that he directed until 2016.
+Graff's institutional contribution at Ohio State was the founding of LiteracyStudies@OSU in 2005, an interdisciplinary initiative that he directed until 2016.

 LiteracyStudies@OSU facilitated collaborative research, curricular development, and public programming, helping to define literacy studies as a dynamic interdisciplinary field.

 After retiring from active teaching in 2017, Graff was named Professor Emeritus of English and History.